-HSC.1.9.1 Determination of the module mark
+HSC.1.9.1 Determination of the module mark (A-Rule 1.12.1)

 - a.
-The module mark for all coursework modules is based on a combination of a module participation mark and an examination mark in the ratio determined in the applicable programme specific requirements set out in the yearbook and applicable study guide except where the module mark is based on continuous assessment or where no participation mark is required (A-Rule 1.13.1.1). - b.
-The ratio between theory and practical for the calculation of the participation mark is set out in the study guides of the various modules. - c.
-In the case of continuous assessment modules, the module mark is based on the weighted average of the assessments prescribed for the module, according to the weights prescribed for the different assessment tasks (A-Rule 1.13.1.2). - d.
-The method of calculating the final module mark will be communicated effectively to students when the teaching of the module begins (A-Rule 1.13.1.3).
+In the case of modules presented in the traditional assessment practice, the module mark for all coursework modules is based on a combination of a module participation mark and an examination mark in a predetermined ratio (A-Rule 1.12.1.1). - b.
+In the case of continuous-assessment modules, the module mark is based on the weighted average of the assessments prescribed for the module, according to the weights allotted to the different assessment tasks (A-Rule 1.12.1.2). - c.
+The ratio between theory and practical for the calculation of the participation mark is set out in the study guides of the various modules. - d.
+The method of calculating the final module mark will be communicated effectively to the students and must be published on relevant platforms when the teaching of the module begins (A-Rule 1.12.1.3).

-HSC.1.9.2 Requirements for admission to the examination
+HSC.1.9.2 Requirements for admission to the examination for modules presented in the traditional assessment practice (A-Rule 1.12.2)

 - a.
-Admission to the examination in any module takes place by obtaining a participation mark (A-Rule 1.13.1.1). - b.
-The requirements for a student to be admitted to the examination is to: - obtain a participation mark of at least 40% in the module concerned unless other specific requirements for a particular module are set out in the study guide (A-Rule 1.13.2.1); - obtain a participation mark of at least 50% for all the modules in the fourth year in Dietetics and Social work; - complete the practical work required for the module (where applicable); - obtain a participation mark of at least 50% for practical modules in Nursing Science and Dietetics; and; - comply with the specific requirements set out in the study guide as well as the module outcomes indicated in this yearbook for the specific module. - c.
-The participation mark obtained by a student for the first examination opportunity is carried forward to the second examination opportunity for the calculation of the final module mark (A-Rules 1.13.2.2 and 2.5.3.7). - d.
+Admission to the examination in any module takes place by obtaining a participation mark (A-Rule 1.12.1.1). - b.
+The requirements for a student to be admitted to the examination is to: - obtain a participation mark of at least 40% in the module concerned unless other specific requirements for a particular module are set out in the study guide (A-Rule 1.12.2.1); - obtain a participation mark of at least 50% for all the modules in the fourth year in Dietetics; - complete the practical work required for the module (where applicable); - obtain a participation mark of at least 50% for practical modules in Nursing and Dietetics; and; - comply with the specific requirements set out in the study guide as well as the module outcomes indicated in this yearbook for the specific module. - c.
+The participation mark obtained by a student for the first examination opportunity is carried forward to the second examination opportunity for the calculation of the final module mark (A-Rules 1.12.2.2 and 2.6.3.7). - d.
 Programme-specific requirements may provide that no participation mark is required in a specific module, or that alternative proof of participation must be provided for admission to the examination.